qwewqa/sonolus.py/docs/reference/constructs.md

 # Constructs

 Most standard Python constructs are supported in Sonolus.py.

 ## Key Differences

 - Non-num variables must have a single live definition.
+    - If there are multiple definitions `var = ...` for a variable, the compiler must be able to determine that a single one is active whenever the variable is used.
-- Conditional branches may be eliminated if they are be determined to be unreachable
+- Conditional branches may be eliminated if they are determined to be unreachable
-- Functions with non-num return types must return a single value
+- Functions with non-num return types may not return multiple distinct objects
     - Most functions returning a non-num value should have a single return at the end
 - Destructuring assignment does not support the `*` operator.
 - Sequence `match` patterns do not support the `*` operator.
 - Mapping `match` patterns are unsupported.